idea-statica/iom-examples/rcs/rcs-reinforced beam.md

 ## Materials
-To create new project, these types of materials have to be created:
+To create new project, these types of materials have to be defined:
 -	new concrete material
 ```csharp
 //Concrete material